Taylor Law: History

 The law was put into effect in 1967, following costly transit strikes the previous year and is named for George W. Taylor, chairman of the commission appointed by NY Governor Nelson Rockefeller to propose amendments to the 1947 Condon–Wadlin Act.

-Taylor was a professor of industrial research at the University of Pennsylvania's Wharton school for forty years before his death in 1972.
-He served as an advisor on labor relations issues to Presidents Roosevelt, Truman, Eisenhower, Kennedy and Johnson.
+Taylor was a professor of industrial research at the University of Pennsylvania's Wharton School for forty years before his death in 1972.
+He served as an advisor on labor relations issues to U.S. presidents Roosevelt, Truman, Eisenhower, Kennedy and Johnson.
 Taylor was a strong supporter of the strike in private sector bargaining.

 Since its passage, the Taylor Law has been cited in preventing public employee strikes.
 However, public employees have struck since the introduction of the law:

 The United Federation of Teachers struck the New York City schools in 1968, for which Albert Shanker and other union leaders were jailed for two weeks the following year.
 Teachers struck the city again for five days over the issue of class size in 1975.

 The fine was applied during the New York City Transit Authority 1980 transit strike and again in the 2005 transit strike.
 The latter involved the Transit Authority and also MTA Bus Company workers who were members of Transport Workers Union (TWU) Local 100.

 During the 2005 transit strike, both the strikers and the MTA violated portions of the Taylor Law.
 Section 210 states that the workers are not allowed to strike; Section 201, Part 4, states that employers are not allowed to negotiate benefits provided by a public retirement fund or payment to a fund or insurer to provide an income for retirees.

 In addition, in the wake of the 2005 strike, the New York State Supreme Court in Kings County (Brooklyn), declared TWU Local 100 in violation of the Taylor Law, and issued a fine of $1,000,000 per day, pursuant with the guidelines set forth in the law.
 Two smaller unions also representing NYC Transit Authority workers, Amalgamated Transit Union Locals 726 and 1056, were fined smaller amounts.

+The Buffalo Teachers Federation struck in September 2000, which delayed the start of the school year.

+Corrections officers at state prisons have struck twice, in 1979 and in 2025.